Property Code Enforcement

 'What happens when I report a possible violation?'

-When you contact Neighborhood Services, Intake Technicians will determine if your issue requires that a Property Code Enforcement (PCE) case be opened or if your concern needs to be referred to another agency.
+When you contact Neighborhood Services, Intake Technicians will determine if your issue is subject to local regulations and requires that a Property Code Enforcement (PCE) case be opened or if your concern needs to be referred to another agency.
 Property Code Enforcement cases are assigned to an inspector who will contact you via the contact information you provide.
 You will also be given a PCE case number for tracking on the Citizen Portal.
 The inspector will make an initial visit to investigate the concern, typically within five business days.
 The inspector will keep you informed of the progress of their inspections and let you know the outcome of the investigation.

 Enforcement of the PWC Zoning Ordinance

-Neighborhood Services staff are responsible for enforcing the Zoning Ordinances of Prince William County.
+Neighborhood Services staff are also responsible for enforcing the Zoning Ordinances of Prince William County.
 The goal of this enforcement is to ensure properties in Prince William County are maintained and used in accordance with the County's adopted land use requirements.
 The most common violations are:

 Inoperative vehicles on private property

-Commercial vehicles on private property (please call for clarification on this type of violation)
+Prohibited commercial vehicles on private property (please call for clarification on this type of violation)

 Storage of items outside in the public view including under a porch or deck or inside a carport such as trash containers car parts tools construction materials etc.